 Link to prior working paper: Conversations Between Managers and Investors

 Abstract: We develop a model in which a prospective equity investor strategically communicates private information to influence a manager's disclosure policy before providing financing.
-While investor communication is costless, corporate disclosure leads to firm-accruing proprietary costs.
+While investor communication is costless, corporate disclosure leads to proprietary costs.
 In her communication strategy, the investor trades off the marginal expected efficiency improvement with the expected increase in the proprietary costs associated with corporate disclosure.
-The investor's equilibrium communication strategy is consistent with the notion of investor skepticism eliciting corporate disclosure.
-The frequency of investor skepticism further first increases and then decreases with the proprietary costs of disclosure.
-Additional results suggest that investor communication is overall beneficial, as it facilitates capital formation and improves expected firm values, and that it is most beneficial in cases with intermediate proprietary costs (i.e., industries with intermediate competition).
+The investor’s equilibrium communication strategy is consistent with the idea that investor skepticism elicits corporate disclosure and that investor communication on average elicits disclosure.
+Additional results suggest that investor communication is overall beneficial as it facilitates capital formation and improves expected firm values, and that it is further most beneficial in cases with intermediate proprietary costs.
 Our results provide a basis for novel predictions for the empirical study of investor-manager interactions.

-Economic Effects of Sustainability Reporting Regulation in the Presence of Social Activism, with Martin Klösch (August 2025).
+Economic Effects of Sustainability Reporting Regulation When Social Activism Amplifies Transition Risks, with Martin Klösch (October 2025).

 Abstract: Are active investors more likely to target poorly or well performing firms?
 Prior empirical and theoretical studies provide mixed answers.
 I study an activist's intervention target selection in a setting in which firms' governance quality arises endogenously.
 In this setting, prior financial performance is informative not only about future cash flows but also about governance quality.
 Trading off the two inferences, the activist targets intermediately performing firms, implying a nonmonotonic performance-activism relation.
 The average prior target firm performance can further be positive or negative depending on the activist's intervention costs.
 In addition, I study improvements in the governance information environment resulting either from mandating more governance-related corporate disclosures or from the availability of commercial governance ratings by third-party providers.
 Improving governance transparency can weaken the disciplinary effect of shareholder activism on firms' internal governance with detrimental effects for shareholder value.